rockstor/rockstor-doc/sftp/sftp.rst

     :align: center

-Then, click the **New site** button to create a new site (named *Rockstor* below), and fill the required information:
+Then, click the **New site** button to create a new site (named *Rockstor* below), and fill in the required information:

 ..  image:: filezilla_new_connection.png
     :width: 100%